Demo site

 • Handles moving data and the model to the GPU for accelerated computation.

-To ensure a fair comparison of all the models, same configurations for the model, scheduler, optimiser, and training are used.
-The margin hyperparameter is also fixed at 0.5 across all loss functions, ensuring that the differences in performance are attributable to the loss formulation rather than margin selection.
-The hyperparameters values are also selected based on the recommended starting points.
-(Can’t afford an extensive hyperparameter fine tuning at the moment)
+To ensure a fair comparison of all the models, the configurations for the scheduler, optimiser and training, as well as the model, were kept mostly similar.
+The margin hyperparameter was fixed at 0.5 across all loss functions, ensuring that the differences in performance were attributable to the loss formulation rather than margin selection.
+The hyperparameters were also selected based on the recommended starting points.
+(Can’t afford extensive hyperparameter fine-tuning at the moment.)

 For my run, I implemented a linear warm-up for the first 5 epochs, gradually increasing the learning rate from 0.0001 to 0.001, followed by a cosine decay learning rate schedule that smoothly reduces the rate to .
 This method stabilises early training and enables fine-grained convergence .